TransVault/documentation/onboard/configuration.md

 Within the configuration section you can edit the list of scheduled jobs, and configure their settings as required.

-At the bottom of this tab you will see the scheduled job list.

-The jobs available are as follows:
+At the bottom of this tab you will see the scheduled job list, which are as follows:

 **GetTVConnections -** This job fetches the configured connections in a TransVault Environment.